Budapestby VisitCity Guides

 Casual Waterfront Dining Options

 Bálna Budapest, the distinctive whale-shaped building on the Pest riverbank, houses several casual dining options.
 The building's unique architecture creates interesting spaces for dining, while its riverside location provides excellent views spanning from Liberty Bridge to Parliament.
-Esetleg Bistro, located within the complex, offers Hungarian specialties and international dishes on a large terrace overlooking the Danube.
+Esetleg Bistro, located within the complex, has Hungarian specialties and international dishes on a large terrace overlooking the Danube.

 The atmosphere at Bálna venues tends toward trendy casual - stylish enough for a date, relaxed enough for families.
 The diverse food options mean everyone in a group can find something appealing, while the reasonable prices make it accessible for budget-conscious travelers.
 The panoramic terrace views, particularly beautiful at twilight, rival those of much more expensive establishments.

 A38, the famous cultural ship anchored south of Petőfi Bridge, doubles as both a concert venue and casual dining spot.
-The top deck serves as a restaurant and bar during non-concert hours, offering eclectic food options and creative cocktails.
+The top deck serves as a restaurant and bar during non-concert hours, with eclectic food options and creative cocktails.
 The industrial-chic atmosphere, combined with views of the Danube and occasional live music drifting up from below, creates a uniquely Budapest experience.

 Riverside promenade with casual outdoor seating and Liberty Bridge view in Budapest